maticnetwork/matic.js/README.md

 // Set wallet
 // Warning: Not-safe
-// matic.wallet(<private-key>) // Use metamask provider or use WalletConnect provider instead.
+// matic.setWallet(<private-key>) // Use metamask provider or use WalletConnect provider instead.

 // Approve ERC20 token for deposit